wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

   rejected as not very generic and it was hard to define a single good variant precedence sorting.
 Instead, support for dynamic plugins was added, that makes it possible for plugins to implement a similar logic if they need one, and implement it in the way best fitted to their particular needs.

+### Variant hash

+- Originally, the SHAKE-128 algorithm was used, as it permitted choosing an arbitrary hash length.
+However, it was pointed out that the same result can be achieved by using a more common hash algorithm, and truncating it.

+- The initial implementation lacked separation between serialized variant properties.
+As a result, different combinations of properties could have yielded the same hash value (`a :: b :: c` + `de :: f :: g` = `a :: b :: cd` + `e :: f :: g`).

 ## Open Issues